Head of Unit: Jean-Philippe Amat

 The objective of the European MOOD project is to harness recent data analysis and visualisation techniques, including big data, to improve the surveillance of (re)emerging diseases as well as risk analysis and management.
 Tools are being developed for various types of users (general public, risk managers and assessors, etc.), for monitoring trends and anomalies, mapping risks, and accessing the results of models of disease spread.
 The unit is contributing to one of the project's components (DELSSA) by assessing the role of artificial intelligence methods (deep learning) in identifying emerging health phenomena and quantifying the impact of potential threats on human and animal health; it will propose a method for the spatial-temporal detection of anomalies.

 Funding: One Health EJP

-The European Matrix project is seeking to characterise and evaluate integrative surveillance covering the fields of human health, animal health and the environment (One Health approach).
-The unit is helping develop a generic tool for describing and assessing the organisation and functioning of operational activities and the impact of integrative surveillance; it is also working to define good practices for One Health surveillance.
+The European MATRIX project is seeking to characterise and evaluate integrative surveillance covering the fields of human health, animal health and the environment (One Health approach).
+The unit helped develop the OH-EpiCap tool for describing and assessing the organisation and functioning of operational activities and the impact of integrative surveillance, in order to define good practices for One Health surveillance.

 Novel approaches for design and evaluation of cost-effective surveillance across the food chain